everysportmediagroup/everysport-java-sdk/README.md

-This is an official Java client for Everysport API
+This is an official Java client for the [Everysport API](https://github.com/menmo/everysport-api-documentation)

 ## Build and Install